jscriptcoder/minesweeper-elm/README.md

 # minesweeper-elm
-Implementation of MineSweeper in Elm language
+Implementation of MineSweeper in Elm